BuyerSprint

 FreshBooks vs QuickBooks Pricing Compared

-FreshBooks vs QuickBooks Online comes down to what your business actually does:
+FreshBooks vs QuickBooks Online comes down to what your business does, and the gap widened after QuickBooks’s May 1, 2026 increase took Essentials from $60 to $70:

 Client limits 50 billable clients No client limits